Post by Andy Gillette

-My friend whose mother died?
-I think I signed my name on a card with no additional note.
-My buddy who had brain cancer?
+My buddy, who had brain cancer?
 A saccharine, overly positive, irrationally optimistic text message I sent with no follow up.

 They tried to comfort us with words of hope and faith, but in so doing merely highlighted our despair and the injustice of the universe.

 Of course, when it comes down to it, no words, no actions will fix us.